wrike/memoize_dart/README.md

 # Memoize
-This repo contains methods for memoization
+This repo contains methods for memoization.